-Although there is very strong Evidence Esar Met is not guilty, there are other issue a person could look at.
+Although there is very strong Evidence Esar Met is not guilty, there are other issues a person could look at.

 If he were to be released at that time without the police having admitted their mistakes, in other words if he had been acquitted, he would have led a dangerous life.
-A proven confessed rapist and murderer of a small child, and he did not speak English?
+A 'proven' 'confessed' rapist and murderer of a small child, and he did not speak English?
+The public did not know that the 'evidence' did not exist, and that the 'confession' bore no resemblance to the crime.

 Is it possible the defense and prosecution worked with the judge to convict him in order to save his life?
 Unlikely, but possible.